 • Critical appraisals of others with whom respondents have close family relationships;

-• Legally recognized privileged relationships, such as with lawyers, doctors, or ministers;
+• Legally recognized privileged relationships, such as with lawyers, physicians, and ministers;

 • Religious practices, affiliations, or beliefs of the student or parents; or

 • Income, other than as required by law to determine program eligibility.